Polish Corridor: Exodus of the German population

 The German author Christian Raitz von Frentz writes that after First World War ended, the Polish government tried to reverse the systematic Germanization from former decades.
 Frederick the Great (King in/of Prussia from 1740 to 1786) settled around 300,000 colonists in the eastern provinces of Prussia and aimed at a removal of the Polish nobility, which he treated with contempt.
 Frederick also described Poles as "slovenly Polish trash" and compared them to the Iroquois.
 On the other hand, he encouraged administrators and teachers who could speak both German and Polish.
 Prussia pursued a second colonization aimed at Germanization after 1832.
 The Prussians passed laws aiming at Germanization of the provinces of Posen and West Prussia in the late 19th century.
 The Prussian Settlement Commission established a further 154,000 colonists, including locals, in the provinces of Posen and West Prussia before World War I. Military personnel were included in the population census.
 A number of German civil servants and merchants were introduced to the area, which influenced the population status.

 According to Richard Blanke, 421,029 Germans lived in the area in 1910, making up 42.5% of the population.
 Blanke has been criticized by Christian Raitz von Frentz, who has classified his book as part of a series on the subject that has an anti-Polish bias; additionally Polish professor A. Cienciala has described Blanke's views as sympathetic to Germany.
-In addition to the military personnel included in the population census, a number of German civil-servants and merchants were introduced to the area, which influenced the population mix, according to Andrzej Chwalba.
+In addition to the military personnel included in the population census, a number of German civil servants and merchants were introduced into the area, which influenced the population mix, according to Andrzej Chwalba.
 By 1921 the proportion of Germans had dropped to 18.8% (175,771).
 Over the next decade, the German population decreased by another 70,000 to a share of 9.6%.